matiduda/scope-tags/README.md

 - [ ] If eslint available, compare changed files before and after linting.
 Then, ommit files which only have these changes from scope report.
 - [ ] Github workflows with tests

+### To be discussed

+- [ ] Testing approach - how each functionality should be tested?
+    - Is creating a separate test git repository for each test a good idea? (too much hustle)

 ### Architecture diagram